violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 Many people are attracted to trans women like me, but few get the chance to get intimate with us.
 One of my favorite things about being a trans provider is sharing in that moment of discovery with you, and relishing the joy, relief, and opening of possibility that comes with it.

-To experience that, of course, you must first book me.
+To experience that, of course, you must first book me by filling out my booking form:

+{:.align-center}
+{% include link-as-button.md anchor_text="Open Booking Form" url="/resources/for-clients/booking-guide/#contact" %}

 The booking process can feel daunting, especially if you're "new to all this," but **it really just boils down to being communicative.** The more information you give me about your situation, the more likely I will be able to align some stars for us.